 1. Northern Beaches Council – Make a Cool Collage

 Local Sydney Artist Kevin Diallo demonstrates how to make a cool collage giving old magazines or newspapers a second life.
 Frame your creation and hang it in your bedroom.

 2. The Good Foundation – Online Cooking Classes

 Get your boys cooking up a storm with The Good Foundation cooking classes based on Jamie Oliver’s recipes.
 We haven’t tried out these classes but I love the idea of my boys cooking me dinner.

-Building a gingerbread house is fun any time of the year.
+Celebrate Christmas in July by creating your very own gingerbread house.
 We love Gingerbread Folk gingerbread house kits as they’re super easy to assemble with everything you need except your choice of lollies to decorate.
 The gingerbread is deliciously soft to eat, vegan, nut-free and palm oil free with no colours, flavours or preservatives.
-My boys are so obsessed, we’ve built not one but two gingerbread houses this lockdown.

 Create a fun sustainable ‘Swingin’ Succulent from a can or other object found around your home.
 Make a few different ones and hang them from a tree to brighten up your back garden.